 13 of 14

 Stop going to the store for six sprigs of basil — and then letting the rest rot.
 A sunny windowsill is an ideal spot to cultivate your own lush and flavorful herb garden.
 Pick your favorite easy-to-grow herbs without leaving the comfort of your own home.
 The Home I Create turned her kitchen sill into a monument to flavor by growing basil, sage, and oregano within feet of her cutting board.Continue to 14 of 14 below.

 Add a Pop of Color

 Sure, a sunny window is bold enough—but pairing it with a stripe of vivid color can take it from ten to eleven.
 This colorful Seattle house featured on Cup of Jo surrounds a sunny kitchen window with a strip of cheerful yellow.
-A series of glass tulip bulbs completes the look.
-The result: something fun and relaxing to look at while you're elbow-deep in soapy water.
+A series of glass tulip bulbs complete the look.
+The result is something fun and relaxing to look at while you're elbow-deep in soapy water.